Rot8erConeX/BalatroMods/README.md

 The last joker, the Collector's Dollhouse, synergizes with the ladies' size, allowing any of the other jokers next to the dollhouse to not take up any joker slots.

-~~Future documentation coming for other mod devs to allow their jokers to be properly buffed by Lily Enstomach~~
+~~Mod devs should see this mod's README to make sure that Lily Enstomach properly buffs their jokers when she is eaten~~

 # Rot8er's Recipes
 A few fusions that I am surprised do not already exist.